-- Do you have any additional multimedia needs? (for example, QR codes, slideshows and videos)
+- Do you have any additional multimedia needs?
+(For example, infographics or videos)

-- What kind of target voice would be the best match for your brand, product, or service?
-(For instance, a youthful, fun voice would work best for a teen audience, while a professional voice would be more suitable for companies operating in the financial or tech sector).
+- What type of voice would be the best match for your brand, product, or service?
+(For instance, a youthful, fun voice would work best for a teen audience, while a professional voice would be more suitable for companies operating in the financial or tech sector)

 Take These Steps & Rock It Out!